arooj-imtiaz-abbasi/portfolio/README.md

 ## 📄 License

-This project is created for Dr. Arooj Abbasi's professional portfolio.
+This project is created for Arooj Abbasi's professional portfolio.
 All content and design are proprietary.

 ## 🤝 Support